Cabbage chutney Andhra style recipe made completely with cabbage and without onion and coconut. The best chutney recipe

 This recipe can be made in two ways either with a creamy texture and also the course texture.
 However, both do taste great. so customize according to your individual preference.

 I know what you ask for now.
-How this cabbage Chutney is made without coconut and onion?
+How this cabbage Chutney without onion and coconut?
 Because the cabbage has a great fibrous texture and creamy taste, which does not require coconut or onion to balance the red chili and tamarind.

 This is a simple recipe of spicy cabbage Chutney for rice or for dosa.
 But if you want to make it less spicy, then minimize the number of red chilies.
 I have added three red chilies and that is perfect for our family.
 But if you prefer more spicy, then add a few more red chilies.